WPRigel/pollify/readme.txt

 **Anonymous Polls**
 Ensure participant privacy by collecting minimal data, compliant with GDPR

-**Information Form**
-Gather user data with customizable fields, enriching your insights and marketing efforts (Pro).

 **Email Notifications**
 Receive alerts for each vote submitted, ensuring timely updates without constant dashboard checks.
-(Upcoming)
+(Upcoming in pro)

 **User Role Limitation**
 Specify user roles eligible to participate, ensuring targeted engagement.
-(Upcoming)
+(Upcoming in pro)

 **Redirection Options**
-Redirect voters post-poll, enhancing engagement and driving traffic based on their responses.
+Redirect voters post-poll, enhancing engagement and driving traffic based on their responses.(Upcoming in Pro)
-(Pro)

 **Google Recaptcha integration**
 Safeguard poll privacy with Google Recaptcha-protected access, ideal for confidential or targeted surveys.
-(Pro)
+(Upcoming in Pro)

 **Mailchimp Integration**
 Seamlessly collect user emails for community building and email marketing efforts.
-(Pro)
+(Upcoming in Pro)

 === Poll Types with Pollify: ===
 **Pollify allows 7 types of polls (including but not limited to)-**

 * **Choosing**: Add multiple options for users to choose from, with the option to allow custom entries
-* **Dropdown**: Present users with a dropdown menu of options for selection.
-(Upcoming)
 * **Up and Down vote**: Enable users to vote using like/dislike or emojis, providing quick feedback on products or content.
-(Upcoming)
+(Pro)
+* **Kudos**: feature allows users to give quick, positive feedback — such as clapping or applause — without needing to write anything (Pro)
 * **Rating**: Create rating forms, utilizing stars or emojis, to gauge user opinions on products or topics.
-(Upcoming pro)
+(Upcoming in pro)
 * **NPS**: Allow users to select answers within a 1-10 range.
-(Upcoming pro)
+(Pro)
 * **VS**: Facilitate competition between two options, such as products or individuals, with stylish versus voting formats.
-(Upcoming pro)
+(Upcoming in pro)
 * **Feedback**: Solicit detailed responses from participants, allowing them to provide comprehensive answers using short text or paragraphs.
-(Upcoming pro)
+(Upcoming in pro)

 === Pollify Poll Maker Plugin Free Features at a Glance: ===